-This chapter discusses how the failure to consider condensation within the built environment can have serious consequences arising from both surface and interstitial condensation.
+This article discusses how the failure to consider condensation within the built environment can have serious consequences arising from both surface and interstitial condensation.

 Some of those consequences include:

 Because surface condensation is visible, occupants can take action to deal with issues by mopping up the moisture or taking preventative measures such as keeping surfaces above dew point, improving ventilation or introducing drainage to deal with the moisture.

 Excessive surface condensation can however, have more serious consequences, for example:

 Surface condensation problems can also be a warning that moisture levels are excessively high within the building, and that ventilation is insufficient.
 This is a good indicator that there could also be problems in the building envelope that are developing unseen.